augustobmoura/asdf-protonge/README.md

 asdf plugin-add protonge https://github.com/augustobmoura/asdf-protonge.git
 ```

+Optional tools:
+- [`pv`](https://www.ivarch.com/programs/pv.shtml): We use `pv` to show progress
+  bars when extracting the tarballs.
+It is specially useful in slower computers
+  which could take a few minutes to finish extraction.

 ## Configuration

 Configuration of the plugin is done by environment variables, you can set them